-Furthermore, as far as electronic commerce is concerned, given its cross-border nature, South Africa should avoid implementing rules and provisions which are not harmonised with international principles.
-The point at issue here is that the OECD recommendations and guidelines should be followed where possible or necessary for purposes of determining the treatment of e-commerce and cognisance should be taken of other VAT jurisdictions and their treatment of electronic services and application of definitions.
+Furthermore, as far as the debate relating to whether a distinction should be drawn between B2B and B2C, given its cross-border nature, South Africa should avoid implementing rules and provisions which are not harmonised with international principles.
+The point at issue is that the OECD recommendations and guidelines should be followed where possible or necessary for purposes of determining the treatment of e-commerce.
+Cognisance should be taken of other VAT jurisdictions and their treatment of electronic services and application of definitions.
 It is imperative that the OECD principles, especially that of neutrality, be adhered to.